engilyin/remember-words-website/content/privacy-policy.md

 This Service may contain links or access to other sites and services.
 Note that these external sites/services are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

+## Google Text To Speech

+This app is using `Google Text To Speech` technology.
+So the info entered into this app may be transmitted onto Google services including `Text To Speech` engine.
+Please address all question and concerns regarding these technologies to Google because I have no any control over it and the app just does standard publicly documented API calls.

 ## Changes to This Privacy Policy

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.